Competitive research experiences give chemistry major advanced look into materials science field

 It sparked an investigative drive in the Commonwealth University-Lock Haven chemistry major while operating his own microgreens business in high school growing little plant sprouts to sell to family, friends, and teachers.

-“One of the big things I did with the business was to optimize the growth rate of those sprouts to grow faster, which yielded more profit and cut down costs,” Manning said.
-“I became really interested in studying that process, optimizing things like that to improve the effectiveness of a product.”
+“One of the big things I did with the business was to optimize the growth rate of those sprouts to grow faster, which yielded more profit and slashed costs,” Manning said.
+“I became very focused in studying that process, optimizing specific processes like that to improve the effectiveness of a product.”

 That interest led to Manning exploring nanofabrication, which then took him down a path into materials science — a discipline that explores the relationship between a material's structure, processing, and performance in various applications.

 “It’s all about motivation,” Manning said.
-“If you're motivated and you tell your advisor, especially within the STEM fields, you can get a spot in a lab pretty easily.”
+“If you're motivated about research and you tell your advisor, especially within the STEM fields, you can get a spot in the lab pretty easily here.”

-“It’s shown me how to ask better research questions, especially within materials,” Manning said.
-“And it’s been good to see what other students who are kind of at my level are doing.
-It’s like seeing the competition, because these are the people who are going to be applying to probably the same schools I'm applying to.”
+“It’s shown me how to network as well as ask better research questions, especially within materials,” Manning said.
+“And it’s been good to see what other research-oriented students are working on.
+It’s almost like studying the competition, because these are likely the people who are going to be applying to the same graduate schools I’ll be applying to.”

-He added, “I think that learning how to make the connections and also establishing those connections definitely are going to help me in the long run with research in general, because it's about the people you know.”
+He added, “I believe that learning how to enetwork is going to help me in the long run with research in general, because I believe it fundamentally comes down to who you know.”

 Last year, the program featured students representing schools from 12 different states to include Baylor, Iowa State, Michigan, and Florida universities.